 The first thing you need to make your delicious cold brew at home is a good French press.
 You can buy one from your favorite coffee shop or any store specialized in brewing equipment.
 Before you purchase it, you must make sure that your press is sturdy and made of durable and strong glass, which will preserve your coffee aroma during the brewing process.

 You will also need some coarse ground coffee and cold water.
-The amount of each ingredient depends on your French press’s size and the quantity of coffee you want to brew.
+Each ingredient depends on your French press’s size and the quantity of coffee you want to brew.

 Based on how you wish to enjoy and serve your coffee, you may need some additional ingredients, such as: